 Once the only relevant political entity in the South, the Democratic Party’s Southern base has slowly died off (almost literally) since the 1960s.
 Their last stronghold, Arkansas, is in danger of becoming completely red in November 2014.
-For the first time in almost 150 years, the state’s House of Representative delegation to the United States (U.S.) Congress is entirely Republican, and its lone Senator, Mark Pryor (D-AK), is in the fight of his life against a conservative golden boy, current freshman Representative Tom Cotton (R-AK).
+For the first time in almost 150 years, the state’s House of Representative delegation to the United States (U.S.) Congress is entirely Republican, and its lone Senator, Mark Pryor (D-AR), is in the fight of his life against a conservative golden boy, current freshman Representative Tom Cotton (R-AR).

 Deciphering why Arkansas has remained so reliably Democrat over the years—and why it has changed so suddenly in the past decade and a half—is no easy task.
 The three experts interviewed by the Politic each gave different reasons both for the decline of Democrats in the South at large and for why Arkansas, until recently, has bucked that trend.
 The explanation could be purely economic, purely demographic, or purely due to political mindset, but the real explanation lies in some combination of the three.

 After Reconstruction ended in 1877, Democrats quickly became the only relevant party across the Southern region of the United States.
 Republicans, over the course of the Civil War, had become synonymous with emancipation and Northern superiority, concepts that the majority of Southerners opposed.
 The backlash against the heavy-handed period of Reconstruction did not help the Republican cause.
 By 1880, all Southern states consistently voted for the Democratic ticket in presidential elections, a trend that lasted almost uninterrupted (with the occasional exception of Texas and Florida) until 1964.
 One-party rule allowed Democrats to become entrenched in state politics, dominating the state legislatures and gubernatorial offices.
 This Democratic domination was the case until the 1960s, when most Southern states began to shift toward the Republican Party.